zerdmann/xmas-playlist/worklog.md

 #Step 1
 ##Tools
-	Pull from Spotify
+	✅ Pull from Spotify
-	Write to Google Sheet
-	Match filenames to filepath?
+	Match filenames to filepath
 	Pull from sheet to JSON

 #Step 2